Characterizing Internal Evasion Attacks in Federated Learning: EVALUATION: EXTENDED PERSONALIZATION AND ADVERSARIAL METHODS

+\textbf{Multi-Step Evasion Attacks.} In Figure~\ref{fig:atk_step_sweep}, we analyze FedAvg's, local training's, and FedEM's robustness against internal evasion attacks with and without adversarial training, given a different number of PGD-steps used by the adversary to craft the attacks.
+As discussed by \citet*{REN2020346}, evasion attacks crafted with a multi-step procedure are often more potent than single-step attacks, and may successfully deceive models developed with adversarial training.
+Against FedAvg and FedEM, internal evasion attacks lower the classification accuracy as the number of attack steps are increased.
+FAT (FedAvg + adversarial training) and pFedDef (FedEM + adversarial training) experience lower accuracy losses, with pFedDef experiencing the least severe accuracy drop, highlighting the effectiveness of personalization against internal evasion attacks.
+Local training and adversarial local training are largely unaffected by the increase in attack steps due to a higher difference in models between clients, as well as a lower general test accuracy.

-\textbf{Ensemble Attacks.} As shown in (\cite{bagboostensemble}), generating \emph{ensemble} evasion attacks with gradient information from multiple models increases the success rate of attacks.
+\textbf{Ensemble Attacks.} As shown by \citet*{bagboostensemble}, generating \emph{ensemble} evasion attacks with gradient information from multiple models increases the success rate of attacks.
+Ensemble evasion attacks act as the inverse of personalization: more ensemble members with unique models increase the space covered by the adversary, and thus the amount of information the adversary knows about the clients.
 We examine the transferability of ensemble attacks for FedEM and pFedDef by assuming a varying number of cooperating adversarial clients.
-We generate evasion attacks with different combinations of 3 adversarial clients, where each adversarial client's model is equivalent to a single hypothesis $h_{\theta_m}$ for each underlying distribution $m\in[M=3]$.
+We generate evasion attacks with different combinations of 3 adversarial clients, each associated with data drawn from one of the $m\in[M=3]$ global data distributions.
 Here, the adversarial perturbations generated for the same input from different clients are averaged to perform an ensemble attack.
 For FedEM, when the perturbations are generated from more clients, the attack success rate increases, as seen in Figure \ref{fig:cifar_ensemble}.
-However, pFedDef manages to defend the entire hypothesis space, and dramatically improves robustness even against ensemble attacks with many participating adversaries.
+However, pFedDef's adversarial training manages to defend the entire hypothesis space, and dramatically improves robustness even against ensemble attacks with many adversaries.
+Thus, even if an adversary generates attacks with various configuration of weights $\pi_{c,m}$ under the FedEM model, pFedDef is still robust against such ensemble attacks